 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-the "Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.

 Routine Dental Benefits Procedure Chart